staycuriouspk/data_science/install/installation.md

 ### Windows

 1. Visit the official Miniconda website: https://docs.conda.io/en/latest/miniconda.html
-2. Download the Miniconda installer for Windows.
+2. Download the Miniconda installer for Windows, ensure that the installer name ends with 'pkg'.
 3. Run the installer and follow the on-screen instructions.
 4. (Optional) During the installation process, you can choose to add Miniconda to your system's PATH environment variable.
 This will allow you to use conda commands from any directory in your terminal or command prompt.
 5. After the installation is complete, you may need to restart your terminal or command prompt for the changes to take effect.